 Southminster is a single-site facility located on a 27-acre tract at 8919 Park Road, Charlotte, NC 28210.
-Independent Living residences at Southminster consist of 29 one-story duplex/triplex cottages, a main building housing 229 apartments (two of which are used as guest rooms), the 30-unit South Terraces and 36-unit North Terraces.
+Independent Living residences at Southminster consist of 29 one-story duplex/triplex cottages, a main building housing 228 apartments (two of which are used as guest rooms), the 30-unit South Terraces and 36-unit North Terraces.
 The main building also includes dining rooms, the main kitchen, common rooms for activities and social interactions, a library, wellness and aquatic center, administrative offices, underground parking, and all the necessary support service areas for the normal functioning of the community (e.g., maintenance, housekeeping, resident storage spaces).
 Southminster has combined some residences in its original building to make larger residences and continues to look for opportunities to do so.

 Southminster's replacement Health Center is housed in its main building and includes 25 assisted living licensed beds (all private, one-bedroom suites) and 60 nursing licensed beds (all private studios).
-Southminster has completed construction of its replacement health center, both phases of independent living "Terraces", and most recently, completed renovating its previous health center space to house 20 more independent living apartments.
-See further discussion of this project in Section VI.C., Campus Expansion.
+Southminster has completed construction of its replacement health center, both phases of independent living "Terraces", and renovating its previous health center space to house 20 independent living apartments.